observablehq/framework/docs/routing.md

 └─ ...
 ```

 The import declaration is automatically rewritten during build to point to `./_import/chart.js` instead of `./chart.js`.
+(In the future [#260](https://github.com/observablehq/cli/issues/260), the Observable CLI will add a content hash to the imported module name for cache-breaking.)

-You can use a leading slash to denote paths relative to the source root, such as `/chart.js` instead of `./chart.js`.
-This allows you to use the same path to import a module from any page, even in nested folders.
+Use a leading slash to denote paths relative to the source root, such as `/chart.js` instead of `./chart.js`.
+This allows you to use the same path to import a module from anywhere, even in nested folders.
 The Observable CLI always generates relative links so that the generated site can be served under a base path.

 ## Files

 If you use [`FileAttachment`](./javascript/files), attached files live in the source root (`docs`) alongside your Markdown pages.
-For example, say `index.md` has `FileAttachment("quakes.csv")`:
+For example, say `index.md` has some JavaScript code that references `FileAttachment("quakes.csv")`:

 ```ini
 .